Sexual capital: Importance

 Catherine Hakim's theory of erotic capital argues that erotic capital is an important fourth personal asset, alongside economic capital, cultural/human capital and social capital; that erotic capital is increasingly important in affluent modern societies; that women generally have more erotic capital than men, and that erotic capital has social benefits and privileges that benefit the female gender.
 This definition of erotic capital has been contested by some sociologists who reject the idea that erotic capital / sexual capital is something individuals possess, like a portable portfolio of resources, with no implicit link to the particular sexual field in which such characteristics are deemed desirable.

 Sexual capital may be related to both sexual and mental health, as when individuals with low sexual capital show diminished ability to talk about or negotiate condom use with a partner possessing greater erotic capital, and develop negative emotional states as a consequence of feeling unattractive.

 In broader theoretical terms, sexual capital is important for social theory insofar as it is one among other types of capital, including social capital, symbolic capital, and cultural capital which influence the status accorded individual members of the larger society.
 Sexual capital is convertible to other forms of capital, as when actors parlay sexual capital into financial capital or social capital (e.g. Marilyn Monroe), or when attractive employees get raises and social connections from bringing in more customers by virtue of their looks.

 Cultural and contextual factors

 Race

 Sexual capital is closely associated with race or racial stereotypes of sexual attractiveness.

+In the United States, white men have higher sexual capital than white women, Black women, or Black men.
+This is also observed in other countries, such as in Japan, where Japanese women often earn more money than their white husbands or boyfriends.
+The preference for white men among Japanese women is strong enough such that they are often willing to overlook a white man's income when considering him as a potential partner.
+Japanese men in Japan are stereotyped as controlling, awkward or emasculated, while white women are viewed as mannish or too loud.
+These stereotypes elevate the sexual capital of Asian women and white men in Japan.
+Similar patterns have been reported in Taiwan.

 Some black men are afforded high sexual status because they appeal to the fantasies of some heterosexual white women, but more generally black men suffer from systemic sexual racism.
 Susan Koshy argues that Asian women have gained sexual capital in the West through glamorous accounts of western male – Asian female sexual relationships in the media and arts.
 Sexual racism has also been studied to negatively affect gay men of color.
 For Asian American men, socioeconomic success does not bring additional dating or marriage opportunities.